 Westport Harassment Lawyer

-While harassment may not seem like a very serious criminal charge in Westport, it is important to take an arrest seriously.
+While domestic violence may not seem like a very serious criminal charge in Connecticut, it is important to take an arrest seriously.
 A Westport harassment lawyer can help if you find yourself facing charges for allegedly harassing or bothering another person.

 How is Second-Degree Harassment Defined in Westport?